Brian Schatz: Political positions

-According to New York magazine, Schatz is a progressive but not a "Sanders-style bomb-thrower."
+According to New York magazine, Schatz is a progressive but not a "Sanders-style bomb-thrower".
 He was characterized as a low-profile yet highly influential senator in pushing fellow Democrats to adopt progressive policy positions.
-The American Conservative Union gave him a 3% lifetime conservative rating in 2013.

 Abortion

 Schatz is pro-choice.
 He supports access to legal abortion without restrictions.
-NARAL Pro-Choice America gave him a 100% rating.

 Budget and economy

 Schatz supports income tax increases to balance the budget and federal spending to support economic growth.

-LGBTQIA+ rights
+LGBTQ+ rights

 Schatz supports same-sex marriage.
 He sponsored legislation in 2015 to allow married gay couples to have equal access to the veterans benefits and Social Security they have earned.
-Schatz supports LGBTQIA+ rights and same-sex marriage.
+Schatz supports LGBTQIA+ rights.
 He received a 100% rating from the Human Rights Campaign.
 Schatz supports transgender rights.

 Drugs

 Schatz stopped short of calling for the legalization of marijuana in Hawaii in 2014, and has called for the criminalization of date-rape drugs.
 In 2016, he advocated for immunity for banks offering services to marijuana businesses.